Rizucuu/A3-tracker/README.md

 focus outline input field
 ### Lessons learned & Best practices
 * I attempted to use a GitHub library to create a dropdown list that allows for multiple genre selections, but its documentation is vague and incomplete, without any explanations on how it works and the output it produces.
 Consequently, I couldn’t retrieve all of the selected options to be used in JS functions.
 I then switched to the recommended tagify library, which gives clear and detailed instructions throughout, and I was able to track and utilize all the selected options.
 Through this experience, I have come to understand the significance of utilizing a thoroughly documented library and the benefits of keeping track of the development process.
+* After clicking the close button instead of the save (submit) button, I noticed multiple error messages in the console indicating that all the required form input controls were not focusable.
+To resolve this issue, I researched online and discovered that adding type='button' to the close button enables it to close the form without submitting it and bypasses the browser's validation, thereby avoiding the error.
 ## Overview
 ### Development process
 ### Iterations